-The last thing you add to the bowl is the chia seeds.
-Do not add the chia seeds earlier, because they will clump like mad!
+- Make sure that you add the chia bowls to the mixture last, because otherwise they will clump like mad!
 Add them after you shake/stir everything else together, and then mix again.
 They'll start to thicken up the mixture slightly, even as you mix.

-Before the pudding sets up, you want to store it in an airtight container separately from the toppings.
-After that first overnight, when it's nice and thick, you can stir in the blueberries and chopped Lärabars.
+Before the pudding sets up, you want to store it in an airtight container separately from the blueberries.
+After that first overnight, when it's nice and thick, you can stir in the blueberries.

 This recipe makes enough for three breakfasts.
 I like to transfer it from the big container to individual jars at this point, so my breakfasts are grab-and-go.

 After thickening, your chia pudding bowls will keep in the refrigerator for four to five days.

 To serve, stir the lemon chia pudding, then divide it between your bowls or just dish up a third of it.
 Then, top it off with a half cup of blueberries.

 These breakfast bowls look pretty with the berries on top, but definitely stir the blueberries in when you eat them.
 The sweet berries are such a lovely contrast to the tart, lemony pudding!

 More breakfast faves

 - 1 ¾ cups soy or oat milk (or your favorite vegan milk)